SeiyaGame/extract_video_frame/README.md

                         The number of frames to extract from the same TV show -e EPISODE, --episode EPISODE
-                        The episode number to extract images from
+                        The episode number to extract images from -tc TIMECODE, --timecode TIMECODE
+                        The timecode to extract the frame
 ```

 - The `folder_path` argument is required and should be the path of the folder containing the TV show files.